enterprisemediawiki/meza/README.md

 ## Requirements

-1. CentOS 7 or RHEL 7 (for now, with Debian support in the works)
+1. Rocky Linux 8 or RHEL 8 (for now, with Debian support in the works)
 2. Minimal install: Attempting to install it on a server with many other things already installed may not work properly due to conflicts.

 ## Install and usage